Aliases for SLC7A8 Gene

 External Ids for SLC7A8 Gene

 GeneCards Summary for SLC7A8 Gene

 SLC7A8 (Solute Carrier Family 7 Member 8) is a Protein Coding gene.
 Diseases associated with SLC7A8 include Lysinuric Protein Intolerance.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Collagen chain trimerization.
-GO annotations related to this gene include peptide antigen binding and antiporter activity.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include peptide antigen binding and antiporter activity.
 An important paralog of this gene is SLC7A10.

 UniProtKB/Swiss-Prot for SLC7A8 Gene